lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.46 Ritora's return ~ No.73 Before entering Dycroft    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Lilith's title [Dragon Nurturer]    |

+Speakin with Thomas at Stahn's house in Lienea village while Chelsea has the title "White Ape" set and with Lilith in the party will trigger this event during the period specified above.
+Thomas will mention that there is something stuck in the tree outside of his house and Chelsea will use her skill as an archer to force it free.
+To everyone's suprise, it was an egg that hatches to reveal a baby dragon.
+Lilith is mistaken by the dragon as it's mother, leading her keeping him.